- This review contains affiliate links. Read more here.

 Price: Starts at $2 a day, depending on plan, recipe, and dog size.
 General averages range from $9 to $42 per week.

-Get your first order at 60% off, plus a free bag of treats, using the link below.
+Get your first order at 60% off using the link below.

 Our experience: The feeding instructions were very detailed yet easy to understand, and I appreciated the booklet with instructions for easing my dog from his current kibble to an Ollie diet to avoid digestive issues.
 The brand is definitely very focused on education: the booklet also included tips for keeping the food fresh, guidelines for feeding (with tips for picky eaters), and expected results from switching to Ollie (increased energy, less allergies, weight management, etc).